Mexico Road Trip: Yucatan Peninsula with Kids

 Day 4-5: Valladolid and Chichen Itza

 The colonial city of Valladolid is charming, affordable, and the perfect base for Chichen Itza.
-Stay at a hotel with a pool (essential for afternoon cooldowns).
+Stay at a hotel with a pool.
+Essential for afternoon cooldowns when the heat hits 95°F and you have done 12,000 steps before noon.
 Explore Chichen Itza first thing in the morning, then cool off at Cenote Ik Kil nearby.
 The light show at Chichen Itza at night is spectacular for older kids.

 Day 6-7: Merida

 The Yucatan's capital is a vibrant colonial city with excellent museums, a zoo, and incredible food.
 The Gran Museo del Mundo Maya is world-class and very kid-friendly.
-Sunday in the Zocalo features live music, dancing, and a car-free main boulevard.
-Try the local specialties - cochinita pibil and salbutes are kid-approved.
-Bring reusable water bottles for everyone - Merida is hot!
+Sunday in the Plaza Grande features live music, dancing, and a car-free main boulevard.
+Try the local specialties.
+Cochinita pibil and salbutes are kid-approved.
+Bring reusable water bottles for everyone.
+Merida is genuinely hot.

 Beach Day Essentials